sylHut/Module_11_Challenge/README.md

 # Module_11_Challenge

+Part 1 & Part 2 ipynb files and 1 csv file are included to complete the module 11 challenge.

-Sungyoun Hutchison's Answers to the five questions above:
+Sungyoun Hutchison's Answers to the five questions of Part 2:

 1. 12 months exist on Mars.
 2. 1867 Martian days worth of data exist in the scraped dataset.